Jeff Smith (chef)

 Jeffrey L. Smith (January 22, 1939 – July 7, 2004) was the author of several cookbooks and the host of The Frugal Gourmet, a popular American cooking show.
-The show began in Tacoma, Washington, as Cooking Fish Creatively on local PBS station KTPS (now KBTC), where it aired from 1973 to 1977.
+The show began in Tacoma, Washington, as Cooking Fish Creatively on local PBS station KTPS (now KBTC-TV), where it aired from 1973 to 1977.
 It then moved to WTTW in Chicago, and finally to KQED in San Francisco where it aired from 1984 to 1997.
 From 1972 to 1983, Smith was the owner and operator of the Chaplain's Pantry Restaurant and Gourmet Shop.

 Early life

-Smith was born in Tacoma, Washington on January 22, 1939.
+Smith was born in Tacoma, Washington, on January 22, 1939.
 He graduated from the University of Puget Sound (UPS) in 1962.
 In 1965, he graduated from Drew University in New Jersey, which ordained him a minister in the United Methodist Church.
-In 1965, he became a chaplain at the University of Puget Sound.
-In 1966, Smith married his wife Patricia "Patty" Smith, and had two sons named Channing and Jason.
-Patricia is credited with originating the nickname "Frugal Gourmet".
-Smith served as a chaplain at UPS from 1966 to 1972.
-In 1972, he left the university to open and run the Chaplain's Pantry Restaurant and Gourmet Shop, a deli and kitchen supply store in Tacoma, where Smith and his students also offered cooking classes to the public.

 Career

+Early career

+In 1965, Smith became a chaplain at the University of Puget Sound until 1972.
+At the university, he taught a course, Food as Sacrament and Celebration.
+In 1972, he left the university to open and run Chaplain's Pantry Restaurant and Gourmet Shop, a deli and kitchen supply store in Tacoma, where Smith and his students also offered cooking classes to the public.

+Television

-Smith began his television career in 1973 at KTPS in Tacoma with a show called Cooking Fish Creatively, which ran from 1973 to 1977, and was then renamed The Frugal Gourmet.
-In 1983, Smith moved to WTTW in Chicago, which took The Frugal Gourmet nationally in 1984.
+Smith began his television career in 1973 at KTPS in Tacoma on the show Cooking Fish Creatively, which ran from 1973 to 1977.
+It was then renamed The Frugal Gourmet.
+Smith's wife Patricia has been credited with originating the nickname "Frugal Gourmet".
+His popularity soared after an appearance on the national talk show, The Phil Donahue Show.
+In 1983, Smith moved to WTTW in Chicago, which began distributing the show nationally in 1984.
 In 1991, Smith moved The Frugal Gourmet to PBS station KQED in San Francisco.
 The show aired for 11 seasons, with a total of 261 episodes produced.
+The show was the most watched cooking show in the US.
+Its viewership in 1992 was 15 million viewers.

+Author

 Over the course of his career, Smith published numerous cookbooks, such as Recipes from the Frugal Gourmet (1977), The Frugal Gourmet (1984), The Frugal Gourmet Cooks With Wine (1986), The Frugal Gourmet Cooks American (1987), The Frugal Gourmet Cooks Three Ancient Cuisines (1989), The Frugal Gourmet on Our Immigrant Ancestors (1990), The Frugal Gourmet Celebrates Christmas (1991), The Frugal Gourmet's Culinary Handbook (1991), The Frugal Gourmet Whole Family Cookbook (1992), The Frugal Gourmet Cooks Italian (1993), and The Frugal Gourmet Keeps the Feast (1995).
+In 1992, his book sales were 5 million copies and at least one New York Times #1 Bestseller.